Author: Eduardo Montero

 - While on deposits and withdrawals we find very similar values.

 - With a minimum deposit of only $5 USD, it is the most affordable broker compared to the $200 required to start trading with both eToro and Pepperstone.

 In summary, the XM broker can be considered expensive in some aspects but very cheap in others.
 Also remember that our comparison only takes into account a group of aspects and assets chosen by us, but they are not entirely definitive.

 We therefore encourage you to make your own comparison, and draw your own conclusions.
 For a more in-depth analysis of XM’s commissions and fees you can open a demo account with this broker.

 Throughout this post we have looked at each of XM’s commissions and fees.
-We hope this analysis has helped you to learn more about XM broker, if so, and you like to help others as much as I do, don’t forget to share this post with your friends and trading groups.
+We hope this analysis has helped you to learn more about XM broker, if so, and you like to help others as much as I do, don’t forget to share this post with your friends.

 Thank you very much for your attention.

 This post is also available in Spanish: xm comisiones